no. 822/2022

 When the study programme commences, an agreement shall be made between the doctoral student and the Centre for Doctoral Studies, with the participation of the relevant School and Faculty on the structure of the study programme, with regards to, for example, facilities, service, rights and obligations of the student and the supervisor during the period of study.
 If applicable, institutions or companies that are involved in the doctoral project can become parties to the agreement.
 The agreement is a prerequisite of the doctoral student being able to commence studies, and it shall be reviewed as required.

 a) Doctoral Committees and their Role.
 Each doctoral student shall have a doctoral committee, which comprises three to five supervisors, including one main supervisor and two to four additional supervisors.
 A minimum of one of them shall be an external party.
-Members of a doctoral committee shall have completed a doctorate, have experience in supervising students in graduate studies, for example, by membership in doctoral committees or experience of supervising master's students.
+Members of a doctoral committee shall have completed a doctorate, have experience in supervising students in graduate studies, for example, by membership in doctoral committees [and/or]1 experience of supervising master's students.
 They shall also be active specialists in the relevant academic field and have published peer-reviewed material related to the project and academic field of the doctoral student.
 The Doctoral Council appoints all parties to a doctoral committee.
-It is authorised for a specialist in the relevant field that has not completed a doctorate to work with the doctoral committee.
+It is authorised for a specialist in the relevant field that [does not fulfil the requirements above ]2 to work with the doctoral committee.

 The doctoral committee shall monitor progress of the studies and support active participation by the doctoral student in the academic community, both within the University of Akureyri and internationally.
 The doctoral committee is responsible for the doctoral studies in question, fulfilling the appropriate learning outcomes and requirements, see National Qualification Framework for Higher Education and Degrees (announcement No. 530/2011), on the quality of doctoral studies and the requirements of the University of Akureyri as specified in these regulations.